ApolloAuto/apollo/docs/06_Perception/how_to_add_a_new_camera_detector_algorithm.md

 ## Implement the class `NewObstacleDetector`

-To ensure the new detector could function properly, `NewObstacleDetector` should at least override the interface Init(), Detect(), Name() defined in `base_obstacle_detector` Init() is resposible for config loading, class member initialization, etc. And Detect() will implement the basic logic of algorithm.
+To ensure the new detector could function properly, `NewObstacleDetector` should at least override the interface Init(), Detect(), Name() defined in `base_obstacle_detector` Init() is responsible for config loading, class member initialization, etc. And Detect() will implement the basic logic of algorithm.
 A concrete `NewObstacleDetector.cc` example is shown：

 ```c++
 namespace apollo {